mensbeam/Arsse/docs/en/020_Getting_Started/020_Download_and_Installation.md

 If using a database other than SQLite, you will likely want to [set it up](Database_Setup) before setting up the service.

+It's also possible to instead use a cron job to schedule newsfeed checks, but using the systemd service when possible is recommended.

 # Next Steps

 In order for the various synchronization protocols to work, a Web server [must be configured](Web_Server_Configuration), and in order for The Arsse to serve users, those users [must be created](Managing_Users).
 The following manual pages provide details on how to get this set up.

-You may also want to review the `config.default.php` file included in the download package and create [a configuration file](/en/Configuring_The_Arsse), though The Arsse can function even without using a configuration file.
+You may also want to review the `config.defaults.php` file included in the download package and create [a configuration file](/en/Configuring_The_Arsse), though The Arsse can function even without using a configuration file.